 "Then why can't you get on?"

 "I don't know.
-I've been growing sluggish for the past fortnight-losing interest in the thing; and just now, when I had my neck." apron on, my sleeves tucked up, and all ready to begin, a feeling of disgust for the whole thing came over me that I hadn't the strength to overcome.
-I can't explain she uttered that word "blacksmith"-the hair in the sun. scorn in her delicate nostrils, on her curved lip, its bloom beaded with moisture-in her clear, dark eyes, in the dark curve of her bent brows.
-I smiled partly with amuseface, which had never before seemed so whole expression of her countenance relax- file. ed from severity to tender pride, another thrilled in my veins; it may have been tion. nothing but gratified vanity.
+I've been growing slug-When the hour came to separate for the gish for the past fortnight-losing interest is the tiny ringlet at the naps of your with the shield cut to let in the looking the well trained amphibians formed in four night, I expected she would give me her in the thing; and just now, when I had my neck." hand after my advance in the morning; apron on, my sleeves tucked up, and all but she took the candle I had lit for her in ready to begin, a feeling of disgust for the her right hand, holding a book in her left. whole thing came over me that I hadn't "Well, one of us must," thought I; "it's | the strength to overcome.
+I can't explain scorn in her delicate nostrils, on her curved "There's some meaning in this," I said to lip, its bloom beaded with moisture -in her from the same point of view. whole expression of her countenance relax- file. ed from severity to tender pride, another | She drew back with a little cry of delight thrilled in my veins; it may have been tion. nothing but gratified vanity.

-"I can," she explained, with a flash of else. triumph in her eyes, and a smile mantling brightly in her face.
-"It's work for a blacksmith; not for you!"
+"I can," she explained, with a flash of else. triumph in her eyes, and a smile mantling blacksmith; not for you!"